CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab29.md

 1. Experiment with the widgets, using the **Insights** widget to search for insights and jump to them in the video.

+## Summary

+In this lab, you explored how to analyze videos using **Azure Video Indexer**.
+You uploaded a sample video to the portal, reviewed extracted insights such as transcripts, OCR text, speakers, topics, keywords, and sentiments, and searched the video for specific insights.
+You then worked with the **Video Indexer REST API** in Cloud Shell by retrieving your account ID and API key, updating a PowerShell script, and running it to interact with your video programmatically.
+Finally, you embedded **Video Indexer widgets**—including the Player and Insights—into an HTML page to make video content and insights accessible outside the portal.

+Through these steps, you learned how to use the Video Indexer portal, API, and widgets to analyze video content, extract rich metadata, and integrate video insights into custom applications.

+### You have successfully completed the Hands-on Lab!